TRANSISTOR

 The Test is to see how much you know.

-After completing the test you can find the lecture-notes here:
+After completing the test you can find some of the lecture-notes here:

 Link 1